apoorvagpt700/Fetch-Analytics-Engineer-Assignment/README.md

 Uploaded my full code as Fetch Take Home Assignment.ipynb file in this repository.
 I have used SQLite SQL as SQL dialect to write my queries.
 I have provided the data quality issues and its impact in the notebook.

+### Fourth: Communicate with Stakeholders

+Uploaded my email to product/ business leader as Email.pdf file in this repository.